The Rare Burgundy White Wine That's On the Market Again!

 Chambolle-Musigny: The Rare Burgundy White Wine That’s On the Market Again

-From the tiny Route des Grands Crus south from Morey-St. Denis arrive in Chambolle Musigny, a charming small village where you could easily find everything you need for a roadside picnic.
+From the tiny Route des Grands Crus south of Morey-St. Denis arrives in Chambolle Musigny, a charming small village where you can easily find everything you need for a roadside picnic.
 Then drive the Route des Grands Crus a few more miles, and you will find the Le Musigny vineyard adjoining the Clos de Vougeot.

 It is a spectacular site.
-Le Musigny is on a rise directly overlooking the Clos de Vougeot.
+Le Musigny is on the rise directly overlooking the Clos de Vougeot.
 Le Musigny is grown in three adjacent plots:

-• and the adjacent fifteen acre, Les Musigny.
-Total production of Le Musigny is just 4,500 cases.
+- and the adjacent fifteen-acre, Les Musigny.
+The total production of Le Musigny is just 4,500 cases.

 Nearby is the well-regarded first growth, Les Amoureuses.